Andrettin/Wyrmsun/readme.txt

 -----------------------------------------------------------------------

 * Buildings
-- Added Mercenary Camp (graphics by Jinn), neutral building where mercenaries can be hired.
-It is generated in some maps.
+- Added Mercenary Camp (graphics by Jinn), neutral building where mercenaries can be hired, and which is generated in some maps.

+* Grand Strategy
+- The Shorbear Hills province now uses the Shorbear Hills map instead of a random swamp map.

 * Maps
 - Added Shorbear Hills map (Nidavellir), from Battle for Wesnoth.